-1.1 PURPOSE OF LTRM
+1.1 Purpose of LTRM

-This Learning Teaching and Research Model (LTRM) document offers practitioners-staff, faculty, students, alumni and others-a report on how the LTRM emerged, what it is, how its categories and attributes are defined, and how these apply to learning, teaching and research at Royal Roads and the services supporting them.
-Like our original Learning and Teaching Model (LTM, 2013), the LTRM is "not intended to be a static, rigid, and prescriptive entity" (Hamilton, Grundy, Agger-Gupta, Veletsianos, & Márquez, 2017, p.
+This Learning Teaching and Research Model (LTRM) document offers practitioners-staff, faculty, students, alumni and others-a report on how the LTRM emerged, what it is, how its categories and attributes are defined, and how these apply to learning, teaching and research at RRU, and the services supporting them.
+Like RRU's original Learning and Teaching Model (LTM, 2013), the LTRM is "not intended to be a static, rigid, and prescriptive entity" (Hamilton, Grundy, Agger-Gupta, Veletsianos, & Márquez, 2017, p.
 19).
-Rather, the LTRM is meant to inspire ongoing engagement, dialogue, creativity, meaningmaking and debate among the wider Royal Roads community about what we do, why we do it, and how it contributes to our unique learning environment, culture and practice.
+Rather, the LTRM is meant to inspire ongoing engagement, dialogue, creativity, meaning-making and debate among the wider RRU community about what we do, why we do it, and how it contributes to our unique learning environment, culture and practice.
 The LTRM invites you to reflect on your practice, and to continue our collective conversation and learning.

-This document details what our LTRM Working Group learned through an extensive, iterative and inclusive inquiry process in which we consulted members of the Royal Roads community about their learning, teaching and research practices.
-We then refined these findings into a model comprising key values and attributes, and grounded in pedagogical theory.
-Our group also identified trends in higher education that support and align with how we work together to create highly effective learning and research environments.
+This document details what our LTRM Working Group learned through an extensive, iterative and inclusive inquiry process in which we consulted members of the RRU community about their learning, teaching and research practices, and then refined these into a model comprising key values and attributes, and grounded in pedagogical theory.
+We also identified trends in higher education that support and align with how we work together to create highly effective learning and research environments.
 This first part sets out the model's evolution and theoretical foundations.

-1.2 FROM LTM TO LTRM1
+1.2 From LTM to LTRM1

-The LTM/LTRM is Royal Roads' signature pedagogy, which Shulman (2005) defined as the distinctive teaching and learning practices characterizing the education of future practitioners in a given field.
+The LTM/LTRM is RRU's signature pedagogy, which Shulman (2005) defined as the distinctive teaching and learning practices characterizing the education of future practitioners in a given field.
 In addition to teaching knowledge and skills to future practitioners in distinctive ways, signature pedagogies also foster a particular way of seeing the world, one that includes "professional attitudes, values and dispositions" (p.
 55) distinct to the profession.
 Thus, these pedagogies also have an inherent future orientation, shaping emerging practitioners and, indeed, the future direction of the profession.
-Although many professions-for example, nursing, architecture and law-have distinct signature pedagogies, Royal Roads' signature pedagogy spans all of its professional programs to align with its mission to provide "teaching and research [that] transforms careers and lives by solving problems and creating opportunities in the world" (Royal Roads University, 2017, p.
+Although many professions-for example, nursing, architecture and law-have distinct signature pedagogies, RRU's signature pedagogy spans all of its professional programs to align with its mission to provide "teaching and research [that] transforms careers and lives by solving problems and creating opportunities in the world" (Royal Roads University, 2017, p.
 2).